In this article, we are going to see the advantages and disadvantages of sprinkler irrigation.

 In sprinkler irrigation method, water is sprinkled into the air and allowed to fall on the ground surface just like rainfall.
 The spray is done by the flow of water under pressure through small orifices or nozzles.
 The pressure is generally obtained by pumping.
-Through proper selection of nozzle sizes, operating pressure and sprinkler spacing the amount of irrigation water required to refill the crop root zone can be applied almost uniform at the rate to suit the infiltration rate of soil.
+Through proper selection of nozzle sizes, operating pressure, and sprinkler spacing the amount of irrigation water required to refill the crop root zone can be applied almost uniformly at the rate to suit the infiltration rate of the soil.

 Advantages of sprinkler irrigation:

 - Sprinkler Irrigation helps to save water.

 - Suitable to all types of soil apart from heavy clay.

 - The appropriate technique for irrigating crops where the plant population per unit area is very high.

 - With this technique of irrigation, there is control of water application convenient for giving light and frequent irrigation and higher water application efficiency.

 - Sprinkle irrigation increases in yield.

 - Labor cost is reduced.

 - Less problem of clogging of sprinkler nozzles due to sediment-laden water.